CorCanavan/calamity-kitchen/README.md

 6. Enter `control + c` to stop the server at any time.

 ## Features
+- A user is brought to a Welcome page on page load with a description of how to use the app and it's purpose
-- A user is able to see all available ingredient cards on page load
+- Once clicking on the "Let's Get Cooking" button, a user is brought to the homepage and is able to see all available ingredient cards on homepage load
 - A user is able to filter ingredient cards by selecting a specific Cooking Effect from the dropdown on the homepage
 - Classic cooking jingle from *Zelda: Breath of the Wild* plays upon selection of Cooking Effect
 - Ingredient cards repopulate to display only those that have selected Cooking Effect